 Be sure to check out this year’s beautiful Christmas tour that is full of holiday inspiration!

-I’m so excited to share with you today my Christmas home tour!
+I’m so excited to share with you today my stunning Christmas home tour!

 I didn’t know if I’d actually get a chance to do one this year but I made it work!